22.214.171.124 Outline of income management measures

 Income management measures are targeted to specified groups of income support payment recipients, based on their higher risk of social isolation and disengagement, poor financial literacy, and participation in risky behaviours.
-These groups comprise:
+These groups comprise of:

-- people who have been referred to income management by the Queensland Families Responsibilities Commission under the Cape York Welfare Reform,
+- people who have been referred to income management by the Queensland Family Responsibilities Commission under the Cape York Welfare Reform

-- people aged 15 to 24 years old who have been receiving YA, NSA, SpB or PP for more than 13 weeks out of the last 26 weeks (disengaged youth),
+- people aged 15 to 24 years old who have been receiving YA, JSP, SpB or PP for more than 13 weeks out of the last 26 weeks (disengaged youth)

-- people aged 25 years old and above (and younger than age pension age), who have been in receipt of YA, NSA, SpB or PP for more than 52 weeks out of the last 104 weeks (long-term welfare payment recipients),
+- people aged 25 years old and above (and younger than age pension age), who have been in receipt of YA, JSP, SpB or PP for more than 52 weeks out of the last 104 weeks (long-term welfare payment recipients)

 - people referred for income management by child protection authorities, and